 1.Magical autumn tunnel in Schloss Schönbrunn

 Starting this list with an absolute winner – the tunnel in Schönbrunn Palace.
 Words cannot describe this perfection!
 If you only have time to take pictures at one from all these locations, my advice is to go here.
 I had a huge pleasure to shoot here with my gorgeous friend Idda van Munster.
-I have a lot to tell you about this inside and out beauty (that some of you for sure already recognize), but that deserves a separate post which is coming up next week.
 Along with the best pictures from our photo session.
 Until then, I recommend you to check Idda’s Instagram gallery, for a daily dose of wonderful pictures of this authentic vintage girl (meaning that Idda doesn’t dress up like this for Instagram or photo sessions.
 This is how Idda looks in her real, everyday life).

 And if you want to see more photos from Schoenbrunn from the previous years, take a look at our old post here.
 Loving those photos so much. <3

 There are two Liechtenstein palaces in Vienna – the Garden Palace in the 9th district, and the City Palace in the 1st district.
 The pictures you see here were taken in the Garden Palace in front of this gorgeous golden Ginkgo tree.
 The gardens of the palace are open for public so if you want to go enjoy imperial Vienna vibes with almost no tourists around, this is the place to go.
 Dreamy autumn beauty, isn’t it?
 Modeling on these photos was one of my best friends in Vienna – gorgeous Alex!